 This famous tunnel connects England and France – two Nations that were at war for the best part of 1000 years!
 The tunnel of Chunnel as it is known, has the world’s longest undersea section – 37.9 kilometres.

 Though a marvel of the modern age, it wasn’t a new idea when it was built.
 French engineer Albert Mathieu proposed a tunnel under the English Channel in 1802, although his plans included an artificial island mid-channel where horse-drawn carriages could make maintenance stops.
-Construction evolution moves very quickly when you think about it.
+Construction evolution for tunnel projects moves very quickly when you think about it.

 The tunnel is 50km long, and although both the English and French put in work to build the Channel Tunnel, the English side tunnelled a greater distance.
 It seems the English still wanted the upper hand over the French despite both nations working on the same project!